yorukot/superfile/website/src/content/docs/getting-started/tutorial.md

 You can press `ctrl+d` to delete file (The deletion here is not direct deletion but will be placed in the trash can.).
 But when you use an external hard drive, it will be deleted directly.

-If you want to decompress or compress you can press `ctrl+r` to compress and `ctrl+e` to decompress.
+If you want to decompress or compress you can press `ctrl+a` to compress and `ctrl+e` to decompress.

 To open a file with an editor, press `e`.